19 Jul I Was in a Car Accident: Now What?

 Types Of Injuries Experienced In A Car Accident

 Overall, neck injuries are one of the most common, but whiplash is just one of the possibilities.
 Whiplash happens when the head is suddenly jolted forward or to the side.
 It puts a severe amount of pressure on the neck ligaments and tendons, causing sprains and strains.
-However, a neck injury can also be a disc herniation, which can require physical therapy, and trying alternative therapies such as platelet-rich plasma (PRP) injections, and even surgery.
+However, a neck injury can also be a disc herniation, which can require physical therapy, and trying alternative therapies.

 Broken bones, especially in the back, require immediate medical attention.
 The most serious of breaks is a compound fracture, where the bone tears through the skin.
 However, you also need to be careful of back injuries that might not be so obvious.
 From strains to dislocations and breaks in the spine, you may be at risk of chronic pain and lost mobility if you put off treatment.
 In some cases, kyphoplasty may be recommended.